 TO PREVENT POSSIBLE EQUIPMENT DAMAGE, PROPERTY DAMAGE, PERSONAL INJURY OR DEATH, THE FOLLOWING BULLET POINTS MUST BE OBSERVED WHEN INSTALLING THE UNIT.

-IMPORTANT NOTE: Remove wood shipping rails prior to installation of the unit.
-See important note under Roof Curb Installation Only.
+IMPORTANT NOTE: Remove wood shipping rails and metal shipping brace (if applicable) prior to installation of the unit on a roof curb.

 ALL INSTALLATIONS: